 Many great minds have given up their life to this convoluted road between fact and fiction, driven by the desire to unveil a secret which, in all too many cases, ended up driving them mad.
 But what if eternal life were closer than we ever imagined?
 Initiative 2045 argues that 2045 is the year when humans will beat death.
 Not thanks to miraculous substances or strange medical procedures, but through technology, robotics and artificial intelligence.

-The (r)evolution of man
+Is the (r)evolution of man coming?

 Founded by Russian billionaire Dmitri Itskov, the 2045 Initiative emerged in 2011 with very clear objectives: to develop robotics technology and artificial intelligence to the point where it overtakes human beings in all aspects.
 Combining ethics, philosophy and engineering, the initiative argues that humanity must make full use of its technological powers to improve and evolve human beings themselves, not just their environment.